 - Florida is considering 2 bills — one limiting abortions after the 20th week of pregnancy and the second is fetal heartbeat bill.

-- South Carolina is considering a fetal heartbeat bill.
+- South Carolina has removed exceptions for rape and incest to advance a fetal heartbeat bill.

 - Maryland failed to pass a fetal heartbeat bill.